top of page

 Function: Restores fibrinogen in special bleeding disorders or post-chemotherapy conditions.

-Not all cancers require all components, but red cells and platelets form the backbone.
+Not all cancers require all components, but red cells and platelets form the backbone of treatment.

-4. Understanding White Blood Cells (WBCs) – and Why Leukoreduction Matters
+Understanding White Blood Cells (WBCs) and the Importance of Leukoreduction

 To understand leukoreduced blood, we need to understand what WBCs do.